Pumpkin Patches and More.org

 • Lakeview Farm - pumpkin patch-pick in the field, tractor-pulled hay rides, Turkeys, snacks and refreshment stand, restrooms, farm animals, birthday parties, school tours

-1040 South Main Street P.O.
-Box# 113, Bellingham, MA 02019.
+1040 South Main Street Bellingham, MA 02019.
 Phone: 508-883-4787.
 Fax: 508-883-4787.
-Email: L8vue@aol.com.
+Email: [email protected].
 Directions: see our web-site And for a map to our farm, Click here.
-Open: please call because hours vary at different times of the year.
+Open: NOTE: I've seen no update from this farm in several years - they may be closed; please call because hours vary at different times of the year.
 Our tractor drawn hayride tours our 97 acre farm from April to November.
 During the months of September and October we have pumpkin patch hayrides and haunted hayrides.
 We have assorted animals for the children to see.
 Our farm restaurant serves our homegrown turkeys.
 Payment: Cash, Check, Visa/MasterCard. credit cards are accepted in the restaurant.
 Farm animals including Obi the llama.

-• Nihtila Farm - pumpkins, pumpkin patch-pick in the field, tractor-pulled hay rides, school tours
+• Nihtila Farm - pumpkins, pumpkin patch-pick in the field, tractor-pulled hay rides, school tours, restrooms, farm animals, school tours

 A visitor writes on September 12, 2008: "I lived in Randolph Ma which is next door to Holbrook and for the longest time did not know this farm existed!
 When i found it my daughter was about 6-7 and we had never picked a pumpkin from a patch before, it was only something she had read about in books.
 It was such an awesome experience to share with her.
 They give you a little red wagon with a plastic knife to cut the pumpkin off the vine. they have hayrides and other pumpkins which are painted or have already been pulled from the vine.
 I also took my little cousins.
 They were so excited.
 I ended up coming home with about 10 pumpkins!
 Great place, needs more advertisement, its really nice!"